simonzg/docs/dapps.md

 const web3 = meterify(new Web3(), "http://test.meter.io:8669");
 ```

+If the code above runs without any errors, it means you're good to go!

 ## Getting started

+After successfully establishing the connection to our testnet, we can begin interacting with it.

+You can use any coding environment that suits your needs, [VS Code](https://code.visualstudio.com/) is one of the good options.

 ### Create accounts
 In this example we would need two accounts, you can create accounts using web3 API method which will return you the private key needed to add your account to the meterify wallet: